Skip to main content

 }

 Here again we see this interface.
-In this method, what we do is enter a creation DTO per parameter and we return a Promise object that in turn returns a product.
-When returning a product in a promise, we are inferring that this method is asynchronous and we will have to wait a while for it to respond
+In this method, what we do is receive a creation DTO as a parameter and return a Promise object that in turn returns a product.
+By returning a product in a promise, we infer that this method is asynchronous and we will have to wait some time for it to respond.

-The first thing of course is to install Axios, which we've seen before.
-Then it would be importing axios.
+The first step, of course, is to install axios, which we have already seen.
+Then we would import axios.

-Then we must have a url (the one from the API) that usually goes in the constructor, then we use the reserved word await we use axios, followed by the verb that we will use in the method and by parameter we get the url and the necessary information.
+Then we must have a URL (the API's URL), which generally goes in the constructor.
+Then we use the reserved word await, use axios, followed by the HTTP verb we will use in the method, and as parameters, we pass the URL and the necessary information.
 An example:

 constructor(url: string) {}